ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 Lisp is the perfect language to support the type of bottom-up iterative programming style that I like.

-### [](#leanpub-auto-commercial-product-development-and-deployment-using-lisp){.anchor-link}Commercial Product Development and Deployment Using Lisp {#leanpub-auto-commercial-product-development-and-deployment-using-lisp}
+### Commercial Product Development and Deployment Using Lisp

 My company, SAIC, identified AI as an important technology in the early 1980s.
 Two friends at work (Bob Beyster who founded SAIC and Joe Walkush